Uma Tarde na Fruteira

-Uma Tarde na Fruteira (Portuguese for "An Evening at the Fruit Shop") is the fourth and final studio album by the Brazilian musician Jupiter Apple, released in 2007 by Spanish label Elefant Records.
+Uma Tarde na Fruteira (Portuguese for "An Evening in the Fruit Stand") is the fourth studio album by the Brazilian musician Jupiter Apple; released in 2007 by Spanish label Elefant Records, it was the musician's final studio album to come out during his lifetime.
 Distancing itself from its predecessors Plastic Soda and Hisscivilization, it is mostly sung in Portuguese and returns to the more "accessible" psychedelia of his 1997 debut A Sétima Efervescência, in sonority terms.

 The album was re-issued in Brazil by Monstro Discos in 2008, with a different cover art and track list; while the original Elefant version is more of a compilation with some previously unreleased tracks in-between, Monstro's version contains only new tracks.

 Music videos were made for the tracks "A Marchinha Psicótica de Dr. Soup" and "Mademoiselle Marchand".

 "Beatle George" is a tribute to George Harrison.

 A double-vinyl deluxe edition of Uma Tarde na Fruteira, also by Monstro Discos, was released in January 2019.